jmcgill/cuter/slides/polygons.markdown

-### Polylines
+### Polygons

-Polygons are like polylines, but closed and (optionally) filled.
+{Polygon}s are like {Polyline}s, but closed and optionally filled.

-The code on the right makes an Australian shaped Polygon.
-Kind of.
+This code sample makes an Australian shaped Polygon.

 ### Code
 function initialize() {